Opioid Use Disorder: These Treatments Are Available, Now

 Buprenorphine: An Option to Methadone

-- Buprenorphine is available as a sublingual (under the tongue) tablet or film, and as a long-acting implant.
+Buprenorphine is available as a sublingual (under the tongue) tablet or film, as a buccal film, and as a long-acting implant.
 It is most commonly taken sublingually, in combination with naloxone, for opioid use disorder (OUD) maintenance.
-Other forms, like the buccal (in-the-cheek) film Belbuca approved in 2017, or the Butrans patch, are used for pain treatment only.

-- Naloxone, a full opioid antagonist that blocks opioid receptors in the brain has no euphoric ("high") effects.
-Naloxone is used in some buprenorphine products to deter misuse by crushing, dissolving, or injecting the oral formulations.
+Naloxone is a full opioid antagonist that blocks opioid receptors in the brain has no euphoric ("high") effects.
+Naloxone is used in certain buprenorphine products to deter misuse by crushing, dissolving, or injecting the oral formulations.
+Intravenous naloxone injections would precipitate opiate withdrawal.
 It has little to no activity when given sublingually.

 Buprenorphine: Side Effects and Precautions

-Because buprenorphine-naloxone is a partial mu-opioid agonist, it can lead to withdrawal in patients who have not stopped using other opioids for long enough.
-You may need to be in a mild-to-moderate state of withdrawal before starting buprenorphine, but once you start, the buprenorphine will quickly block the withdrawal symptoms by binding to the opioid receptors.
+Because buprenorphine is a partial mu-opioid agonist, it can lead to withdrawal in patients who have not stopped using other opioids for long enough.
+You may need to be in an early state of withdrawal before starting buprenorphine, but once you begin, the buprenorphine will quickly block the withdrawal symptoms by binding to the opioid receptors.
+Your provider will direct dosing specific for your circumstances.

 Most patients will stabilize on a dose of 8 to 16 mg/day of buprenorphine.
+However, buprenorphine with naloxone is the preferred drug for maintenance treatment, and doses can vary.
 Only your doctor should adjust your dose.
 Buprenorphine should be avoided if you have more severe liver disease.
 The ratio of oral buprenorphine to naloxone is 4:1 with different dose sizes.

 Side effects with buprenorphine include: